vmware/terraform-provider-vcfa/website/docs/guides/roles_management.html.markdown

 A **Rights Bundle** ([`vcfa_rights_bundle`](/providers/vmware/vcfa/latest/docs/resources/rights_bundle)) is a set of rights that can be made available to tenants.
 While global roles define tenant roles, a rights bundle define which rights, independently of a global role listing, can be given to one or more tenants.

+-> If you create a Rights Bundle, and it is not visible in UI (_Provider > Access Control > Rights Bundles_), be sure to enable the `Advanced Rights Bundle Mode` feature flag in _Provider > Feature Flags_.

 An example is necessary to understand the concept.

 Let's say that, as a provider, you change the publishing of the rights bundle `Default Tenant Rights Bundle` and restrict its